Breast Lift (Mastopexy)

 If you are happy with your breast size and only wish to correct the sagging, you only need a straightforward Breast Lift.

-If, on the other hand, you have also lost considerable breast volume and wish to increase your breast size, you will need to have implants inserted at the same time as the Breast Lift, and this is then known as an Augmentation Mastopexy.
+If, on the other hand, you have also lost considerable breast volume and wish to increase your breast size, you will need to have implants inserted at the same time as the Breast Lift.
+This is then known as an Augmentation Mastopexy.

-PLEASE NOTE: If you have only a minor degree of Ptosis known as ‘Pseudo-Ptosis’ where the breast mound has only slightly fallen below the breast crease but the nipple is still well above it, you may not need a Breast Lift at all because minor degrees of ptosis can usually be corrected by implants alone.
+PLEASE NOTE: If you have only a minor degree of Ptosis (known as ‘Pseudo-Ptosis’) where the breast mound has only fallen slightly below the breast crease and the nipple is still above it, you may not need a Breast Lift at all.
+Pseudo-Ptosis can usually be corrected by implants alone.

 Degrees of Ptosis